Pita Chips

 To use the air fryer, cut the bread into pieces and use a pastry brush to coat the strips to ensure you get crunchy pita chips.
 Cooking time will vary depending on if you cut thinner chips or thicker chips.

-My preferred method is kitchen shears, but a pizza cutter will also do the job, especially if doubling or tripling the recipe, to save time cutting.
+My preferred method is kitchen shears, but a pizza cutter will also do the job, especially if doubling or tripling this pita chips recipe, to save time cutting.
 Just be sure the pita is set on a cutting board rather than the countertop.

 Are pita chips healthy?